 The roof is one of the most important parts of a building, as it protects everything inside from whatever might lie outside.
 And while roofs are simple in principle, you can’t just hire any company to do yours.
-You need to find a contractor who will do the job correctly, with quality materials.
+You need to find a roofing contractor who will do the job correctly, with quality materials.
 And when you do find that contractor, how will you choose?
-Don’t worry, we offer up this 6-step guide to help people choose the right roofing company for their next project.
+Don’t worry, we offer up this 6-step guide to help people choose the right roofing company for your next project and to protect your property.

 1. Experience with Different Materials